 And the Hits Kept Rolling

 After "Maybellene" came another popular hit tune, called "Roll Over Beethoven."
 In reality, this breakthrough recording was an affectionate dig at his sister Lucy Ann, who when they were younger, would spend so much time at the family piano, playing classical numbers that young Chuck would hardly get a chance to play.
 Following "Roll Over Beethoven" came a string of immensely popular songs that included "School Days," "Rock and Roll Music," "Sweet Little Sixteen," and "Johnny B. Goode."
 By this time, rock 'n' roll was in full swing, and Chuck Berry was very close to ground zero of the movement.

 Back to Prison

 In 1959 Chuck Berry was charged under the Mann Act, with transporting a 14-year-old Native American girl across state lines with unsavory attentions.
 After two trials and two convictions, Chuck Berry went back to prison (this time federal), where he served less than two years.

 Upon his release, Chuck went back to recording hit songs, though the magic of the late fifties had subsided.
-During the early sixties, such hits as "Nadine," "No Particular To Go" and "You Can Never Tell" kept Chuck Berry in the public eye.
-Then came the British Invasion, which seemed to help solidify Mr. Berry's place as a major force in American music, as the Brits often recorded covers of Chuck Berry songs or showed his influence when they wrote their own music.
+During the early 1960s, such hits as "Nadine," "No Particular to Go" and "You Can Never Tell" kept Chuck in the public eye.
+Then came the British Invasion, which seemed to help solidify Chuck's place as a major force in American music, as the Brits often recorded covers of Chuck Berry songs or showed his influence when they wrote their own music.

 McKinley Morganfield Records a Tribute